omotayoofere/Muisc_Information_Retrieval/README.md

 ### 2. Model Preparation
   The preparation of the model makes sure the data is model ready and all processes needed to make this happen occurs in this step.
 Actions including;
+  - Reshaping the data to ensure uniformity across all dataset to reduce image dataset to a size that prevents a high computational cost in a case where we have a large frames of images
   - Splitting the data set into chunks to have a set for training the model and another for testing evalutaing the tested model: The approach used in this project is the [k-fold cross validation](/https://scikit-learn.org/stable/modules/cross_validation.html) and a subsequent extraction of 20% of the training data for validation.
 This approach was used considering the small size of the dataset.
 In a case of large dataset, the conventional [k-fold cross validation](/https://scikit-learn.org/stable/modules/cross_validation.html) would have been preferred
   - [Early stopping](https://keras.io/api/callbacks/early_stopping/), a monitor, was introduced to check and stop the training process of every epoch to get the best model based on preset parameters.
   - Using the [k-fold cross validation](/https://scikit-learn.org/stable/modules/cross_validation.html), the model was